Office of Admissions

-The Office of Enrollment Services will attach all student transcripts and their degree audit to the application before sending it to the division office for evaluation.
-Please make sure all your official transcripts from other institutions attended are on file in the Office of Enrollment Services before you submit your graduation application.
-Once the division has completed the evaluation (usually within 4 weeks), students will receive written notification by mail.
+The Office of Admissions will attach all student transcripts and their degree audit to the application before sending it for evaluation.
+Please make sure all your official transcripts from other institutions attended are on file in the Office of Admissions before you submit your graduation application.
+Once the evaluation is complete (within 4 weeks), students will receive notification by email.

-Diplomas may be picked up at the Office of Enrollment Services once they are available.
+Diplomas may be picked up at the Office of Admissions once they are available.
 Diplomas will be mailed to those who elect that option on the graduation application.

-Students may request a replacement diploma by submitting a Replacement Diploma Request Form to the Office of the Registrar.
+Students may request a replacement diploma by submitting a Replacement Diploma Request Form to the Office of Admissions.
 The request must be accompanied by a photo ID (either driver’s license, state ID, of Angelina College ID).

 The cost of the replacement diploma is $30.00.
 Students should contact the Business Office at (936) 633-5318 for payment information.